Staff

 Thomas McHale, SM

-McHale has more than a decade of experience in global health and the public health responses to sexual and gender-based violence, having conducted qualitative research studies on intimate partner violence, conflict-affected sexual violence, violence against sex workers, and the impacts of child soldering in the Democratic Republic of the Congo, the Republic of Georgia, Indonesia, Kenya, Myanmar, and Uganda.
-Prior to joining PHR, McHale worked at JSI Research & Training Institute, Inc., supporting public health programs focused on health systems strengthening, HIV prevention, and maternal and child health in Ethiopia, India, Liberia, Russia, Senegal, Turkmenistan, and Ukraine.
+McHale brings extensive expertise in global health and public health responses to human rights violations.
+He has conducted research on intimate partner violence, sexual violence in conflict settings, violence against sex workers, and the impacts of child soldiering in countries such as the Democratic Republic of the Congo, Georgia, Indonesia, Kenya, Myanmar, and Uganda.
+Before joining PHR, McHale worked at JSI, where he supported health systems strengthening, HIV prevention, and maternal and child health programs across Ethiopia, India, Liberia, Russia, Senegal, Turkmenistan, and Ukraine.

-McHale holds an SM from the Harvard T. H. Chan School of Public Health and a BA in health and society and African studies from Beloit College.
-In 2008, McHale was awarded a Rotary Ambassadorial Scholarship to study health and human rights in Kenya.
-McHale is fluent in French and Romanian and speaks Kiswahili, Russian, and Spanish.
+McHale holds a Master of Science from the Harvard T. H. Chan School of Public Health and a Bachelor of Arts in Health and Society and African Studies from Beloit College.
+In 2008, he was awarded a Rotary Ambassadorial Scholarship to study health and human rights in Kenya.
+He is fluent in French and Romanian, with proficiency in Kiswahili, Russian, and Spanish.

 View Thomas's writings and videos